valeriangalliat/virtualis-client/api.md

 Errors
 ------

-When an error occurs, the response `Action` parameter is set to `Error`, with `Code` and `ErrMsg` parameters, representing respectively the error code and the error message.
+When an error occurs, the `Action` parameter is set to `Error`, and you get `Code` and `ErrMsg` parameters, representing respectively the error code and the error message.

 ### Known Codes